 Browsing in the stacks?

 Graphic novels, also known as comic books, strips, etc., are located with the numerical LC classification PN Literature (General).
-You will find juvenile graphic novels on the second floor and AU circulating graphic novels on the fifth floor.
+You will find juvenile graphic novels on the library second floor.

 Graphic novel has also been added to catalog records as a Genre/Form.
 Selecting this link within any book catalog record will take you to a graphic novel subject search.
 One more way to browse for the book you want.